 WHY ARE WE HERE?

-For the good of our community and the glory of God – In a city that people are flocking to in order to consume its culture, we envision a church that blesses our city and gives to our city rather than consumes it.
-We believe that living as Christ's body should benefit our city, bringing all kinds of spiritual and social renewal as we engage every man, woman, and child in Austin with the life-changing reality of Jesus.
+In a city that people are flocking to in order to consume its culture, we envision a church that blesses our city and gives to our city rather than consumes it.
+We believe that living as Christ's body should benefit our city, bringing all kinds of spiritual and social renewal as we engage every man, woman, and child in Austin with the life-changing reality of Jesus and make disciples who make disciples.
 We long to see our city flourish through the life-giving power of the gospel, having favor with people and glorifying God as he draws souls to himself (Acts 2:47).
 The ultimate good of all people is seeing and savoring the glory of God, and showing his glory to others.
 God is passionate about his glory (Is.
 48:11), and we share that passion, and long for the day when the whole earth is filled with the knowledge of his glory, in all its truth and beauty and splendor (Hab.
 2:14).